-For appeals of determinations with sanctions including Suspension, the Director or designee will immediately forward appeals meeting the requirements set forth in Chapter 11, Section I of the Code, along with the Record on Appeal, to the Vice Chancellor.
+For appeals of determinations with sanctions including Conduct Suspension or Registration Suspension, the Director or designee will promptly forward appeals meeting the requirements set forth in Chapter 11, Section I of the Code, along with the Record on Appeal, to the Vice Chancellor.
 Appeals not meeting the requirements set forth in Chapter 11, Section I of the Code will not be considered.